BlockchainCommons/Secure-Development-Setup-macOS/Mac Command Line 101/part1-basics.md

 Creating a Temp Directory
 -----------------------------

 In most of the remaining examples I'm no longer going to demonstrate the full prompt.
-Instead, when you see the first `$` it shows where you are to type to the right of that prompt.
+Instead, when you see the first `$`, that shows to type to the right of that prompt.
 A final `$` with no text shows that the the output from your command has completed.

 As we don't want to clutter our home directory with lots of files, let's create a `temp` directory to hold our future work.
 We will use the `mkdir` (_make directory_) command, then enter the folder with the `cd` command, and confirm that we are there with the `pwd' command.